This post may contain affiliate links, which help keep this content free. (Full disclosure)

 The Best Low Carb Keto Chicken Salad

-An easy chicken salad recipe packed with flavorful herbs!
-Learn how to make healthy, naturally keto low carb chicken salad in just a few minutes.
+This easy chicken salad recipe is packed with herbs!
+Learn how to make healthy, naturally low carb chicken salad in just a few minutes.

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Stir together the mayonnaise, mustard, fresh dill, fresh parsley, and garlic, until smooth.

 Stir in the chicken and green onions.
 Season with sea salt and black pepper to taste.

 Refrigerate for at least two hours before serving.